roman-milk/roman-milk.github.io/me-my-slutwife-and.md

  "Yeah!"
 Kitty's eyes opened, as she found me staring at the two of them having sex on our sofa.
 "David -- look at him -- he's so big -- he's fucking your little bitch wife, I'm his fucking hot toy for your birthday!"

  Indeed, the sight of his awesome fat pole driving into Kitty's gushing wet vagina was delicious, my cock was throbbingly hard watching it.
 As Dillon spread his legs, I got on my knees behind him, seeing his fat balls dangling and his long dick disappearing into Kitty's pussy.
 Her small body was shoving backwards to meet him, and I could hear her grunting and gasping from the pounding she was taking, his superior weight smacking hard into her small body.
 My mouth watered at the sight of Dillon fucking her pink pussy, all stretched open for his shaft.
-Report_Story #5